wild0ne/LerenDocs/README.md

 - Xml Provider for data stored in xml file
 - MySql provider for data stored in MySql database
 - Oracle provider for data stored in Oracle database
+- Posgre provider for data stored in Postgre database

 ## Custom data provider
-If you aren't satisfied with capabailities that are ready out-of-the-box you can always implement data provider by yourself.
-Implement **IProvider** interface in order to use your own data provder.
+If you aren't satisfied with capabilities that are ready out-of-the-box you can always implement data provider by yourself.
+Implement **IProvider** interface in order to use your own data provider.

 ```c#
 public interface IProvider